pradeepsinngh/Neural-Machine-Translation/readme.md

 # Neural Machine Translation using Tensorflow 2.0

-This reporsiroty host my code base for Neural Machine Translation projects.
+This repository host my code base for Neural Machine Translation projects.
 I have implemented 3 different types of models for machine translation:
  - MT using Seq2Seq model (No attention mechanism)
  - MT using Seq2Seq model with attention
  - MT using Transformer

- ### Structure:
+ ### Repository Structure:
 ```
-├─ NMT_xyz
+├─ NMT_xyz                      # replace xyz with attention, transformer, seq2seq
-│  ├─ checkpoints
+│  ├─ checkpoints               # stores encoder and decoder weights in .h5
 │  │  ├─ decoder
 │  │  │  └─ *.h5
 │  │  └─ encoder
 │  │  │  └─ *.h5
-│  ├─ data.
+│  ├─ data.                     # data for training models
 │  │  ├─ fra-eng
 │  │  │  ├─ _about.txt
 │  │  │  └─ fra.txt
-│  │  └─ fra-eng.zip
+│  │  └─ fra-eng.zip             # data in zip file
-│  ├─ data.py
+│  ├─ data.py                    # script for loading and creating dataset
-│  ├─ model.py
+│  ├─ model.py                   # file for encoder and decoder models
-│  ├─ preprocessing.py
+│  ├─ preprocessing.py           # for pre-processing data
-│  ├─ run.py
+│  ├─ run.py                     # driver file for the project - set MODE == 'TRAIN' or 'TEST'
-│  └─ utils.py
+│  └─ utils.py                   # utility function
 └─ readme.md
 ```

- # replace xyz with attention, transformer, seq2seq
-# stores encoder and decoder weights in .h5
-# data for training models
-# data in zip file
-# script for loading and creating dataset
-# file for encoder and decoder models
-# for pre-processing data
-# driver file for the project - set MODE == 'TRAIN' or 'TEST'
-# utility function